 Contact a lawyer today for a free and confidential legal consultation.

-The restaurants are now closed and decontamination efforts are underway, including re-cleaning the restaurants and re-testing all employees for Salmonella bacteria.
+The restaurants voluntarily closed and decontamination efforts are underway, including re-cleaning the restaurants and re-testing all employees for Salmonella bacteria.

 What is Salmonella, and what are the symptoms?